 Insurance premiums are exempt from taxes under Section 80C of the Income Tax Act, 1961.
 Moreover, any benefit received under the savings insurance policy is also free from taxes under Section 10(10D).

-Generally, your employer will request you to submit your rent receipts in the last quarter of the financial year to allow for HRA exemption in Form 16 generated by the employer.
-However, if you do not submit your rent receipts to the employer, the employer will deduct TDS (Tax Deducted at Source) without accommodating the HRA.
+Generally, your employer will request you to submit your house rent receipts in the last quarter of the financial year to allow for HRA exemption in Form 16 generated by the employer.
+However, if you do not submit your rent receipts to the employer, the employer will deduct TDS (Tax Deducted at Source) without accommodating the HRA present in your salary slip.
 Even in this situation, you can claim HRA exemption in ITR.
 You will need to calculate the exempt HRA sum manually.

 If rent receipts are submitted to the employer:

-However, as per HRA tax exemption rules, if your annual rent is more than Rs.
-1 lakh, you will need to submit details of your landlord’s PAN card to your employer to claim the HRA exemption.
+However, as per HRA tax exemption rules, if your annual house rent is more than Rs.
+1 Lakh, you will need to submit details of your landlord’s PAN card to your employer to claim the HRA exemption.

 Moreover, since your Form 16 and ITR-1 form is synced, it has become even more convenient to file for HRA tax exemption because the amount gets automatically pre-filled in the ITR form when you make your claim online.